 Want some ideas for throw pillow storage?
 I’m sharing how I organize my own pillow stash!

 The key to vacuum packing the bags so that they lay relatively flat is to vacuum out the air a little bit at a time, pausing to smooth and even out the bag several times until you’re done.
-I’ll show you guys in a video on Instagram Stories – you can find me {here} on Instagram if you aren’t following me over there already.
-These vacuum storage bags are also great for bulky comforters and blankets and a friend of mine even gave me the genius idea of using them to decrease the bulk of clothes and bedding for road-tripping my daughter to college this fall – totally going to do that so we can pack all we can into the car!
+These vacuum storage bags are also great for bulky comforters and blankets.

 Throw Pillow Cover Storage: KonMari Them!

-You could also store these boxes just about anywhere, including stacked in a closet where they wouldn’t take up much of a footprint at all.
-I store all three of my boxes (plus a fourth that I use to hold extra picture frames) in these cabinets at the base of our our family room bookshelves:
+You can store these boxes just about anywhere, including stacked in a closet where they wouldn’t take up much of a footprint at all.
+In both our current home and previous home, I’ve stored them in the cabinets at the base of our bookcases:

 And while I’m sharing a peek behind our cabinet doors, I wanted to show you another organizational feature I love!
 I can’t take any credit whatsoever since they were here when we moved in but our cabinets have two hidden drawers with built-in hanging file storage:

 It allowed us to get rid of the standing file cabinets we had when we moved in which is really nice.
-Now we try to file most things electronically (more details on the handheld scanner and mail sorting system we use in {this post}) but we still have quite a bit of paperwork stored in here from years past.
+Now we try to file most things electronically (see my post on our simple mail organizer for more details on the handheld scanner we use) but we still have quite a bit of paperwork stored in here from years past.
 Weeding through them and scanning the paperwork we need to keep is somewhere on my never ending to-do list…

 Two Quick Tips for Buying Pillows